 My study of the history of art and my experience working with museum collections have impacted my art making process in multiple ways.
-I respond most to objects that reflect the ideas, vision or handiwork of another person and intentionally use these objects as a starting point for a body of work.
-I am interested in the way objects reveal personal histories, memories and human habits, as well as how they communicate their former function.
-Also important to me is an object's aesthetic potential and how it can be reconfigured to express my interests and ideas.
-My work continues to explore concepts around time, deterioration and mortality while revealing an interest in surrealism and humor.
+I have always collected objects and find that I respond as an artist to those that reflect the ideas, vision or handiwork of another person.
+I intentionally use objects made by someone before me, as a starting point for a body of work because they reveal personal histories, memories and human habits, as well as communicate their former function.
+The presence of "old data" is important to the meaning of the work.
+I bury and preserve old data from books, microfilm, old photography and other media as a way of acknowledging it's former value and its visual and tactile qualities that no longer exist in most data storage systems today.
+Most of my bodies of work explore concepts around time and deterioration as well as human communication of information, while revealing my interest in surrealism, politics and even humor.